OlympusDAO-Education/Documentation/using-the-website/bonds.md

 1. Go to Sushiswap and add liquidity.
 If you do not know how to do so, there is a good guide on [SushiSwap documentation](https://help.sushidocs.com/guides/how-to-add-tokens-to-sushiswap-exchange-as-an-lp).

-2. Head to [Olympus website](http://olympusdao.finance/#/bond).
-There are two tabs: "Bond" and "Redeem"; make sure "Bond" is selected.
+2. Head to the [Bond page of the Olympus website](http://olympusdao.finance/#/bond).
+There are two tabs: "Bond" and "Redeem".
+Make sure "Bond" is selected.

 3. Type in the amount of SLP you would like to bond, then click "Approve" and sign the transaction.